 There are two times that you can see the best of Pu Luong: from late May to early June and between September and October.

-May – June: this is time when a new crop starts and the terraced rice fields turn from the brown color of soil into a refreshing green shade of rice leaves.
-Even in summer time, Pu Luong remains its cool atmosphere of a limestone mountainous area, surrounded by tropic forests.
+May – June: this is the time when a new crop starts and the terraced rice fields turn from the brown colour of soil into a refreshing green shade of rice leaves.
+Even in summertime, Pu Luong retains its cool atmosphere of a limestone mountainous area, surrounded by tropic forests.
 A great place to escape the heat of crowded cities.

-Sep – Oct: this is the harvesting time in Pu Luong.
-The green color is replaced by yellow of the ripe crops, making Pu Luong so idyllic and dreamy.
-This is also the time travelers from across the country come to Pu Luong to enjoy the stunning scenery.
+Sep-Oct: this is the harvesting time in Pu Luong.
+The green colour is replaced by yellow of the ripe crops, making Pu Luong so idyllic and dreamy.
+This is also the time travellers from across the country come to Pu Luong to enjoy the stunning scenery.

 How to get there

-From Hanoi, you can get to Pu Luong through 148 kilometers of national highway 6 and 15C on bus and motorbike.
+From Hanoi, you can get to Pu Luong through 148 kilometres of national highway 6 and 15C on bus and motorbike.
 From Ho Chi Minh City, you have two choices.
-Take a flight to Tho Xuan airport (Thanh Hoa) then rent a motorbike to drive 80 kilometers to Pu Luong.
-This airport is 39 kilometers away from Thanh Hoa city on the west, 80-100 kilometers away from Pu Luong on the east.
+Take a flight to Tho Xuan airport (Thanh Hoa) then rent a motorbike to drive 80 kilometres to Pu Luong.
+This airport is 39 kilometres away from Thanh Hoa city on the west, 80-100 kilometres away from Pu Luong on the east.
 However, renting motorbikes isn’t an easy plan because this service is barely available in Thanh Hoa city.
-If you are experienced in riding motorbike, you can fly from HCMC to Hanoi then rent a motorbike and start from there.
+If you are experienced in riding a motorbike, you can fly from HCMC to Hanoi then rent a motorbike and start from there.
 The closer you get to Pu Luong, the more dangerous the road can be.
 So get rest properly and slow down when you drive on mountainous roads.